-The History leader is responsible for monitoring medium-term planning using the History Topic Coverage Map and ensuring complete coverage of the NC History objectives across the school.
+The History leader is responsible for monitoring medium-term planning using the History Topic Coverage Map and knowledge organisers to ensure complete coverage of the NC History objectives across the school and retention of key historical knowledge.
 The History leader also support with finding appropriate resources where necessary to support topic delivery.
 They also review History provision, including its strengths and the next steps for developments, as part of the action planning cycle.

 Year group teams are responsible for agreeing the order in which activities and learning will take place.
 This should be recorded on the termly overview planning grid.
 Staff are also responsible for creating an enquiry based approach to some of their history lessons, allowing children to take ownership of their learning, sparking curiosity and leading to deep learning.
+They are also responsible for creating knowledge organisers, depicting the key knowledge the children will acquire and the prior knowledge they will already have.